top of page

 Please support us by allowing Google Ads on our website.
 Thanks!

-Located in one corner of Kluang town centre, below a residential flat off Jalan Haji Manan, is Jin Tarorice (瑾记蚝干芋头饭) among a row of shops.
-The little restaurant, run by a young couple, serves varieties of pork soup with its signature dried oyster taro rice.
+Jin Tarorice (瑾记蚝干芋头饭) is located in one corner of Kluang town centre, below a residential flat off Jalan Haji Manan.
+The little restaurant, run by a young couple, serves varieties of pork soup with their signature dried oyster taro rice.

 Jin Tarorice (瑾记蚝干芋头饭) @ Kluang

 Jin Tarorice has 6 types of pork soup: original (pak choy), bitter gourd, pepper, seaweed, tom yum seafood and herbal.
 The soups can be paired with taro rice, minced-meat noodle or mee sua (will be added into the soup).
-Other dishes, such as ginger and wine egg mee sua (姜酒蛋面线), are available too.
+Other dishes, such as Ginger Wine Mee Sua (姜酒面线), are available too.

 Jin Tarorice (瑾记蚝干芋头饭): Pepper pork soup

-The herbal pork soup (药膳猪杂汤) has similar porky ingredients and tofu skins in a dark herbal broth.
+The Herbal Pork Soup (药膳猪杂汤) has similar porky ingredients and tofu skins in a dark herbal-savoury broth.
 The light-tasting broth is non-bitter and without an overpowering herbal presence.
+The taste is nice too.

 Jin Tarorice (瑾记蚝干芋头饭): Herbal pork soup

-The dried oyster taro rice (蚝干芋头饭) has nicely cooked rice with taro and flavoured by the aroma of dried oysters and topped with fragrant fried shallots.
+The Dried Oyster Taro Rice (蚝干芋头饭) has nicely cooked rice with taro and flavoured by the aroma of dried oysters and topped with fragrant fried shallots.
 The dried oysters are chopped into small pieces to reduce its strong natural scent.
-The taro rice is smooth, flavourful and not too savoury nor oily.
+The taro rice is smooth, flavourful and non-oily.
 It is really good to pair with the pork soups.

 Jin Tarorice (瑾记蚝干芋头饭): Dried oyster taro rice